-What to do if you have received a PLO letter
+What should I do if I receive a PLO letter?

 Have you received a letter from Social Services inviting you to a PLO meeting?